molmod/yaff/doc/whishlist.rst

 #.
 All the TODO items of the Howto.
 #.
 Neighborlist improvements:
-    * only consider half of the periodic images and get rid of factor 0.5
     * unroll C loops over nvec.
 For each unrolled loop there should be a function in ``cell.c``
     * Skin parameter